requilence/integram/README.md

 ```bash
    git clone https://github.com/requilence/integram && cd integram
 ```
-- Check the `docker-compose.yml` file for the required ENV vars for each service
+- Check the `.env-example` file for the required ENV vars for each service
     - E.g. in order to run the Trello integration you will need to export:
     	- **INTEGRAM_BASE_URL** – the base URL where your Integram host will be accessible, e.g. **https://integram.org**
 	    - **INTEGRAM_PORT** – if set to 443 Integram will use ssl.key/ssl.cert at /go/.conf.